thenchoz/thenchoz/README.md

 - 👋 Hi, I’m @thenchoz
 - 👀 I’m interested in physics simulation, programming in general, and in anything related to aviation
-- 🌱 I have a Bachelor in physics, while I'm learning android's application, Django and other on my own
+- 🌱 I have a Bachelor in physics and currently doing a Pre-Master in Computer Science, while I'm learning android's application, Django and other on my own
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me tristan.henchoz@gmail.com